solana-labs/solana/docs/src/implemented-proposals/installer.md

 This document proposes an easy to use software install and updater that can be used to deploy pre-built binaries for supported platforms.
 Users may elect to use binaries supplied by Solana or any other party they trust.
 Deployment of updates is managed using an on-chain update manifest program.

-## Motivating Examples {#motivating-examples}
+## Motivating Examples

-### Fetch and run a pre-built installer using a bootstrap curl/shell script {#fetch-and-run-a-pre-built-installer-using-a-bootstrap-curlshell-script}
+### Fetch and run a pre-built installer using a bootstrap curl/shell script

 The easiest install method for supported platforms: